 In Hertfordshire and North Middlesex the main threat to the countryside arises from the pressure for development but this may also give opportunities for increased access.
 This development is controlled by the planning system.

 Ramblers volunteers need to ensure that the plans protect rights of way, open space and access.
-Deputy Footpaths Secretaries often are a good source of information on developments within their own boroughs and districts – see Rights of Way page to contact them.
+District Footpaths Secretaries often are a good source of information on developments within their own boroughs and districts – see Rights of Way page to contact them.

 We need more volunteers in this area to check and respond to local planning applications.
+Phil Escritt explains in this June 19 Stile article how improvements to the footpath network can be achieved through the planning system.

 Planning authorities are required to draw up development plans in accordance with the NPPF and (for London Boroughs) the Mayor’s London Plan.
 Planning law requires that applications for planning permission must be decided in accordance with these development plans.
 Local planning authorities have to consult on these development plans, so Ramblers volunteers have the chance to check that these plans reflect the key policies within the NPPF which protect rights of way, open space and access.